Queyrouzec/DevScript/README.md

 Because this is an initial opinion, outside input is strongly encouraged.
 Much of this takes inspration from Dart, Rust, and other functional languages.
+The syntax in this README is not the planned upon syntax, it is just what ever I thought would best convey my intent.
+It will be updated in the future to reflect the language.

 ## Goals
 ### Everything should be allowed to exist inline in one document